FournetRobin/ProjetDRAXAM/README.md

 [Project](https://github.com/Alexti2d/ProjetDRAXAM/projects/1) pour la répartition des tâches dans l'équipe.

 ## Contributing
-Contributeurs : Dorian SERVE, Robin FOURNET, Alexandre MONIER.
+<b>Contributeurs</b> : Dorian SERVE, Robin FOURNET, Alexandre MONIER.

 <i>"Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated."</i>